Weather

 Where to Go

-Iceland is a country that knows how to make the best of its winter season, and every region has something to offer for those who are willing to bundle up and go with the flow.
-Most travelers head to Reykjavík—a great jumping off point to popular attractions in the Reykjanes Peninsula, like the Golden Circle and South Shore routes.
+Iceland is a country that knows how to make the most of its winter season, and every region has something to offer for those who are willing to bundle up and go with the flow.
+Most travelers head to Reykjavík—a great jumping off point to popular attractions in the Reykjanes peninsula, like the Golden Circle and South Shore routes.

-Join a tour or rent a car (if you’re comfortable driving in winter conditions) and visit three of Iceland’s best-known sights in the Golden Circle: Thingvellir National Park, Geysir Geothermal Area, and the impressive Gullfoss waterfall.
-Follow the South Shore along the Eyjafjoll Mountains with views of Eyjafjallajokull Glacier to Vík and the black-sand beach of Reynisfjara.
+Join a tour or rent a car (if you're comfortable driving in winter conditions) and visit three of Iceland's best-known sites in the Golden Circle: Þingvellir National Park, Geysir Geothermal Area, and the impressive Gullfoss waterfall.
+Follow the South Shore along the Eyjafjoll mountains with views of Eyjafjallajökull glacier to Vík and the black-sand beach of Reynisfjara.
 For more ideas on where to go from Reykjavík, read this article.

-Keep in mind some minor highland roads may be impassable due to snow conditions.
-Traveling around the country this time of year, therefore, takes extra caution and planning and will likely involve short flights, 4x4 rentals, or Super Jeep transfers.
+Keep in mind that some minor highland roads may be impassable due to snow conditions.
+Traveling around the country this time of year, therefore, takes extra caution and planning and will likely involve short flights, 4WD rentals, or Super Jeep transfers.

 Chat with a local specialist who can help organize your trip.